Residents

 - Respect for the land and its history – ecologically conscious and strive toward sustainability.

-The COVID-19 pandemic has presented many challenges along the way, and we learned some valuable lessons.
+The COVID-19 pandemic presented many challenges along the way, and we learned some valuable lessons.
 We have been reminded daily of what is truly important.
-The health, safety and longevity of the ecosystem, our communities, families and friends must always come first.
+The health, safety, and longevity of the ecosystem, our communities, families, and friends must always come first.

 Where we’re going

-After years of successful marketing campaigns that were carefully crafted to align with the values of residents, COVID-19 has suddenly led to the travellers in our province becoming much more aware of the Sunshine Coast.
-With many other complex factors at play that are contributing to an upswing in visitor growth, we want to begin a collective discussion about where we as residents would like to see tourism go.
+As the resident population grows, so has tourism, and with more people means the need for more careful planning and management of tourism.
+With many complex factors at play that are contributing to an upswing in visitor growth, we want to continue a collective discussion about how we as residents would like to see tourism evolve in the years to come.

 We understand that not everyone is familiar with how the tourism industry contributes positively to the local lifestyle and economy.
 This includes employment, economic diversification, cultural preservation, and environmental protection.